Best Playgrounds For Toddlers To Enjoy In Sydney

 Domain Creek Playground, Parramatta

 This park actually caters to all ages, but unlike a lot of new parks, the toddlers aren't an after-thought.
 Here they can explore the surrounds of Domain Creek in a natural bush playground setting.
-Small children will love the sand diggers and various sand pits (both shaded and unshaded), water pump, wooden cubby house, animal sculptures and small trampolines built into the ground as well as the flying fox with built-in seatbelt for extra safety.
-See what we thought here.
+Small children will love the sand diggers and various sandpits (both shaded and unshaded), water pump, wooden cubby house, animal sculptures and small trampolines built into the ground as well as the flying fox with a built-in seatbelt for extra safety.

 Beecroft Railway Station Gardens Playground, Beecroft